Posted on 12 December 2009 by admin

 By Stanislaus Jude Chan

-Like many of her fellow villagers, 22-year-old Khampheng Manivone first heard about kradiocommunity radio when letters were sent to different villages in Khoun – one of the poorest districts in Laos – asking for volunteers to be part of the Khoun Community Radio Development (KCRD) project.
+Like many of her fellow villagers, 22-year-old Khampheng Manivone first heard about community radio when letters were sent to different villages in Khoun – one of the poorest districts in Laos – asking for volunteers to be part of the Khoun Community Radio Development (KCRD) project.
 Continue Reading

 Posted on 11 December 2009 by admin